KyleOS/kyso-guides/connect-github/Readme.md

 If you want to validate your yaml before pushing to Github - checkout this [YAML Validator](http://www.yamllint.com/)

-### Importing one Repository with many posts
+### Importing one Github repository with many posts

 If you repository contains many different folders which would be better presented as different posts on Kyso you can do that.
-There are various fields you can add to your .kyso.yaml to configure the behaviour you like
+There are various fields you can add to your 'kyso.yaml' to configure the behaviour you like

-- **Posts**:  All you need is to add a 'posts' field to the .kyso.yaml with a list of folders you want to include
+- **Posts**:  All you need is to add a 'posts' field to the 'kyso.yaml' with a list of folders you want to include.
+Currently the child posts must be organised in folders, importing different files from one folder as different child posts is not possible.

   ```
   posts: